Annex-Engineering/Annex-Engineering.github.io/extruder_force.md

 | Bondtech LGX†     | NEMA 17 | Bondtech LGX | 45:14, 37:17        | ~90%        | 6.996             | ~8.9                    | 0.75                        |
 | Creality         | NEMA 17 | Brass Gear   | 1:1                 | 100%       | 1.000             | 5.5                    | 0.18                        |

-\*Worm drive efficiency depends heavily on the friction between the driving and driven gear - this value isn't well characterized for the Ascender - more on this topic in the future!
+\*Worm drive efficiency depends heavily on the friction between the driving and driven gear.
+This value isn't well characterized for the Ascender - more on this topic in the future!

 † We don't have the data on the LGX motor itself, so we've assumed it's similar in performance to the LDO 20mm motor used for the other NEMA 17 extruders.